Home » Recipe Index » Instant Pot

 Instant Pot Garlic Mashed Potatoes

-Instant Pot garlic mashed potatoes are rich, creamy, and bursting with savory flavor.
-Best of all, they come together easily in the Instant Pot in less than 30 minutes!
+Instant Pot Garlic Mashed Potatoes are savory, creamy, and simply bursting with rich flavor!
+Perhaps best of all, they come together in less than 30 minutes in the Instant Pot.

 This post may contain affiliate links.
 If you click on a link and make a purchase, I may receive a small commission at no extra cost to you.
 For more information, please read my disclaimer.